cuiyongbo/hello-world/my_wiki/languages/english_notes.rst

 | Usage: Hero rises above the mediocrity that surrounds him.
 |
 | bigot
-| Definition: a person who is intolerant toward those holding different opinions.
+| Definition: a person who is intolerant towards those holding different opinions.
 | Usage: Don’t let a few small-minded bigots destroy the good image of the city.
 |
 | all-inclusive